(Berk became Berg in North America.)

 - Martin Rifkin, married to Margo, with two children.

-- Libka (Libby) Berk was born in Trashkun in 1900.
+- Libka (Lipka, Libby) Berk was born in Trashkun in 1900.
 In 1921 she married Bentzl (Bentzion) Itzikovich, later Ben Kovitz, born in Trashkun in 1897.
-Bentzl emigrated to Canada in 1926, and Libka followed a year later with her first son and her mother-in-law, Yochved Itzikovich.
-Libby and Ben both died in Toronto, Canada.
+In 1926 Bentzl emigrated to Selkirk, Manitoba, Canada.
+Libka followed a year later with her first son and her mother-in-law, Yochved Itzikovich.
+In 1965 the family moved to Toronto, Ontario, Canada.
+Ben died on 8 February 1985, and Libby died on 23 August 1985, both in Toronto.

 DOCUMENT Handwritten invitation to wedding of Libka Berk and Benzion Itzikovich